 - Semi-sweet chocolate chips

 - The cookie dough is very sticky and wet.
 If you use a spoon to drop the dough onto the baking sheet, it makes it a little easier to deal with.

-- These cookies don’t spread much at all while they bake, so it’s a good idea to shape the cookie dough into round cookie shapes and flatten slightly before you bake them.
+- These cookies don’t spread much at all while they bake, so it’s a good idea to shape the cookie dough into round cookie shapes and flatten them slightly before you bake them.